sarahrosehassan/sarahrosehassan/README.md

 ---

 ## 💡 Current Focus
-- 🔐 Studying **algorithms** and mastering the coding interview in Python
+- 🔐 Mastering the coding interview in Python
-- 📝 Learning Smalltalk and Zig programming for the Zag-Smalltalk project and writing an undergraduate thesis research paper
+- 📝 Writing an undergraduate thesis research paper on the Zag-Smalltalk project
 ---

 ## 🧠 What I Know